simrankumari07/clothing.shop/README.md

 npm run dev
 This will start the server on http://localhost:5000 and the React client on http://localhost:3000.

-Running the Project
+# Running the Project
 Open your browser and go to http://localhost:3000 to view the front-end of the e-commerce website.

 The server-side API will be running at http://localhost:5000, handling routes such as product listing, cart management, user authentication, and order processing.

-Usage
-Users: Browse products, add them to your cart, and checkout using the payment system (Stripe).

-Admins: Log in to the admin panel to add, edit, or delete products and view user orders.

-Contributing
+# Contributing
 We welcome contributions to improve this project.
 To contribute:

 Fork the repository.